IBM-Cloud/jpetstore-kubernetes/README.md

    ![](readme_images/watson_credentials.png)

-### Setup Twilio
+### Setup Twilio (Optional)

-Optional.
 This step is only required if you want to add text messaging capabilities.
 Skip this section if you only want to interact using the web chat.

 1. Visit [Twilio](http://twilio.com), sign up for a free account and **buy a number** with MMS capabilities by creating a project/feature on the Dashboard.
 2. Open the **mms-secrets.json** file and replace: